michelevalinoti/michelevalinoti.github.io/content/authors/admin/_index.md

 In Summer 2025, I worked as a Scientist Intern on the Membership Science Team at Uber in San Francisco, where I focused on deploying data-driven models at scale.

-I will be graduating in 2026, and will be seeking (Applied/Research/Data) Scientist tech roles in the United States.
+I will be graduating in 2026, and will be seeking (Applied/Research/Data) Scientist tech roles in the United States and Canada.

 Feel free to reach out at <code>michele [dot] valinoti [at] nyu [dot] edu</code>.